nalajala9/externalDNS_EKS/README.md

     --override-existing-serviceaccounts

 ```
-*  Note: Replace SERVICE_ACCOUNT_NAME with your service account's name, NAMESPACE with your namespace, CLUSTER_NAME with your cluster's name, and IAM_POLICY_ARN with your IAM policy's ARN.
+*  Note: Replace SERVICE_ACCOUNT_NAME with your service account's name, NAMESPACE with your namespace, CLUSTER_NAME with your cluster's name, and IAM_POLICY_ARN with your IAM policy's ARN and also SERVICE_ACCOUNT_NAME,NAMESPACE,domain-filter must be updated in DeployExternalDNS.yaml file

 > Verify the Service Account